-Many thanks to Cat Etherington at Naked Truth Project, for the idea for this post.
+Many thanks to Cat Etherington at Naked Truth Recovery, for the idea for this post.
 As Cat teaches in the Whole Hearted Partners Program webinar on boundaries, some of us need to work on the barriers to boundaries before we try to implement them in the context of our relationship with an SA spouse.

 Cat identifies seven impediments to boundaries that we may need to address, which we'll look at over the course of the next couple of weeks.

 Many PSAs (partners of sex addicts) have had the experience in the past that challenging their SA spouse on anything is just asking for trouble.
 Interestingly, a book I recommend on narcissism, The Pandora Problem states that we know we are facing a narcissist when: "we know that saying anything only makes it worse... we have learned from experience that these topics [touching on his behavior] are explosive and best left untouched."

 Most addicts/betraying spouses suffer with varying degrees of narcissism... and thus many PSAs are also victims of narcissistic abuse (usually emotional violence), as well as other forms of domestic violence.

 For those who have experienced forms of abuse for bringing up how his behavior is hurting them, it is natural that they would feel afraid of implementing boundaries.